White Rabbit (Lost): Flashbacks

-A young Jack Shephard confronts a bully assaulting his friend.
-He gives Jack the chance to leave, but Jack decides to stay with his friend.
-When Jack's father, Christian Shephard, sees his son's beaten face, he tells him he should not be a hero because he "doesn't have what it takes."
+A young Jack Shephard opens his eye and sees a bully in his dilated pupil.
+Another bully assaults his best friend, Mark Silverman by punching him repeatedly in his groin.
+The bully gives Jack one chance to leave, but Jack decides to stay with his friend and so the bully punches Jack in his eye.
+When Jack returns home his father, Christian Shephard, sees his son's beaten face, he tells him he should not be a hero because he's weak and "doesn't have what it takes."

-In September 2004, Jack visits his mother, who tells him that Christian has abruptly left for Australia, and asks Jack to bring him back.
+In September 2004, Jack visits his mother, who tells him that his father has abruptly left for Australia, and asks Jack to bring him back.
 He initially refuses, but she guilts him into doing it by reminding him of what he did to his father.
 In Sydney, Jack is informed by the manager of the hotel Christian was staying at that he has not been there for several days, following an incident at a bar.
 Jack finds alcohol, pills, and Christian's wallet in his room.

 In a morgue, Jack identifies Christian's body.
 The coroner tells him that his father suffered an alcohol-induced heart attack.
 Jack later argues with an Oceanic Airlines ticket agent, who says the documentation to put Christian's coffin aboard Flight 815 is incomplete.
 Jack, frustrated, explains that all the arrangements are set for the funeral once he arrives at LAX, and he needs to bury his father, because he needs it "to be over."